 - Too little (too little Caching, too little JVM Heap size)

-At AMIS we frequently use the ADF Performance Monitor to detect, analyze and help resolve the problems discussed in this video.
+At AMIS we use the ADF Performance Monitor at all of our customers in production to detect, analyze and help resolve the problems discussed in this video.

 The PPT version of the video is available here (contains a lot of animations).